 Can the optional air conditioner run on a portable 2,000-watt generator?

 Lance: A customer should always investigate the amp output versus the amp draw to ensure they are pairing up their generator properly with their coach.
-That being said, the 890 has been designed so that most, it not all, portable 2,000 watt generators will power a Wolf Creek with an air conditioner.
+That being said, the 890 has been designed so that most, if not all, portable 2,000-watt generators will power a Wolf Creek with an air conditioner.

 Tell us about the standard bumper and entry step system for the 2021 Wolf Creek 890.

 Lance: All Wolf Creek campers come with the Wolf Pack as a mandatory option.
 Within the Wolf Pack is the Fox Landing Ready Rear Bumper.
 This bumper was specifically designed by Northwood and is proprietary to our products.

 The Fox Landing Ready Rear Bumper is found on all Arctic Fox campers as well.
 The bumper has a storage tray suitable for holding a sewer hose or other long items with locking doors on either end.

 Additionally, it is set up to accept the Fox Landing Ultimate Back Porch option which has been very popular ever since its introduction.

 Are there any new options available for the 2021 Wolf Creek 890?